Fear of HIV testing

 However, it also only takes one exposure for an infection to occur.
 Many new infections, perhaps most, come from people who do not know their HIV status.

 Someone who is very recently infected (within the last month or two) is at their most infectious.
-This is because in the first few months the amount of virus is at its highest.
-Yet they are likely to think and act as if they are still HIV negative.
+This is because viral load is highest in the first few months after infection.

 In order to reduce new infections to zero, taking an HIV test needs to be a normal, routine part of health care.